Welcome & Course Overview

 Economic and Social Research Council (ESRC)

-This scholarship is available to applicants for the MSc in Education (Research Design and Methodology) and DPhil in Education programme only.
+This scholarship is available to applicants for the MSc in Education (Research Design and Methodology) who wish to be considered for an ESRC 1+3 studentship.
+Applicants should signal in their application their intention to continue to doctoral study.

 In order to be considered for a Grand Union DTP ESRC studentship, you must select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.
 You must also complete a Grand Union DTP Application Form and upload it, together with your graduate application form, by the relevant January deadline for your course.